huggingface/blog/community-update.md

-# Introducing pull requests and discussions
+# Introducing Pull Requests and Discussions 🥳

 ![Pull requests and discussions on the hub](https://res.cloudinary.com/picturesbase/image/upload/q_auto/v1653479595/Frame_30_mmccj0.jpg)

-We are thrilled to announce the release of pull requests and discussions on the Hugging Face Hub!
+We are thrilled to announce the release of our latest collaborative features: pull requests and discussions on the Hugging Face Hub!

-Pull requests and discussions are available today under the [community tab](https://huggingface.co/gpt2/discussions) and for all repository types: models, datasets, and Spaces.
-Any member of the community can create and participate in discussions and pull requests.
+Pull requests and discussions are available today under the [community tab](https://huggingface.co/gpt2/discussions) for all repository types: models, datasets, and Spaces.
+Any member of the community can create and participate in discussions and pull requests, facilitating collaborations not only within teams, but also with everyone else in the community!

 It's the biggest update ever done to the Hub, and we can't wait to see the community members start collaborating with it 🤩.

 The new "Community" tab also aligns with proposals in ethical AI throughout the years.
 Feedback and iterations have a central place in the development of ethical machine learning software.
 We really believe having it in the community's toolset will unlock new kinds of positive patterns in ML, collaborations, and progress.

+Some example use cases for discussions and pull requests:
+* Propose suggestions in model cards to improve disclosures of ethical biases.
+* Let users flag concerning generations of a given Space demo.
+* Provide a venue through which model and dataset authors can have a direct discussion with community members.
+* Allow others to improve your repositories!
+For example, users might want to provide TensorFlow weights!

 ## About discussions